3rd/9th Light Horse (South Australian Mounted Rifles): Post WW1 and WW2 History

-3/9 LH (SAMR) is also historical custodian for the 2/9th Armoured Regiment and carries their battle honours on the Guidon of the 9th LHR.
-The 2/9th Armoured Regiment was raised in August 1941, as part of the 1st Armoured Division's 2nd Armoured Brigade.
 The 2/9th was to take part in the Borneo campaign Oboe operations, a series of amphibious landings designed to reoccupy areas of the Borneo and the Netherlands East Indies.
-The regiment would support the 9th Division landings at Tarakan, and then Labuan and Brunei Bay, in British North Borneo.The 2/9th Armoured Regiment remained on Borneo until the end of December, when it returned to Australia and was disbanded at the start of 1946.
+The regiment would support the 9th Division landings at Tarakan, and then Labuan and Brunei Bay, in British North Borneo.
+The 2/9th Armoured Regiment remained on Borneo until the end of December, when it returned to Australia and was disbanded at the start of 1946.The 2/9th Armoured Regiment battle honours are emblazed on the Guidon of the 9th LHR.